 A brief email is more likely to receive a response than an email that includes unnecessary details and a long list of questions.

+Keeping your feedback request short, low-pressure, and easy to answer makes it much easier for a busy hiring manager to reply.
 State your purpose for sending the email in the first line, and make it clear what kind of feedback you’re looking for.

 Be respectful